 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
 We’ll explain your treatment to you and makes sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.

 We carry out all the necessary tests and examinations in one outpatient session.
 While this may take several hours, everything is done in one go to save frequent visits before surgery.

 Where ear wax removal is not available on the NHS, or where the number of NHS procedures available has been reduced and has resulted in a longer waiting time, you can choose to pay for your treatment yourself via our self-pay option.

 Self-pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.

 You will need an open referral letter from your GP or audiologist (we can help you with this).
-Your initial consultation with us is free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
 There are also financing options available, to help you spread the cost.

 Mike, April 2017

 Patient, May 2017